ivanl86/broken_code/csci_150/exam_1/notes.md

 ## Operators
 ### mov
-- move a value from a reg/memory/immediate value to another label/reg
+- move a value from a reg/memory/immediate value to another memory/reg
 ### movzx
-- move with zero-extend: all new bits will filled with zero
+- move with zero-extend; all new bits will filled with zero
 ### xchg
 - exchange reg/memory with reg
 ### inc